mohammedhrima/Interpreted_programming_language/README.md

 - I tried to build a mini programming language that has syntax similar to python with C
 - And redo some exercices from 42pool and Libft project with it
-- I've also borrow some attributes from javascript X'D
 - You can check the tutorial for more details
-- This project was for fun
+- This project was done for fun
-- But I enjoyed working on it, It was a great challenge

 ## How to use